Mythanis/ManUpGodsWay/replit.md

 - **Community**: Interactive discussion features with auto-subscription when posting replies, real-time statistics, user profiles, and a discipleship system with tag-based user discovery and faith journey stages for testimonies.
 - **Video & Podcast Management**: Full upload, storage, processing, and management system for videos and podcasts with tiered access, topic classification, ratings/reviews, and live session support (Riverside.fm integration).
 - **Notifications**: Enhanced system with push notification broadcasting, user management, automated daily devotional notifications, tiered content update notifications, and automatic discussion reply notifications (users are automatically subscribed when they post a reply).
-- **User Engagement**: Streak tracking, prayer time system, weekly challenges with intelligent release logic, and a comprehensive testimony system.
+- **User Engagement**: Streak tracking, prayer time system, weekly challenges with intelligent release logic and participation tracking ("I Take the Challenge" button with real-time participant counts), and a comprehensive testimony system.
 - **Fitness Integration**: Local exercise database with filtering and search capabilities for creating fitness plans.

 # External Dependencies